 - If selected for FAFSA verification complete all forms needed.

-- Complete & return the Student Services/Housing Form
+- Complete and submit the Student Services/Housing Form.

 Additional forms you will need to complete or read: